Which Of The Following Studies Would Need Irb Approval

 1. Exempt Research:

 • Quality Improvement Projects: Quality improvement projects that aim to improve internal processes or outcomes within an organization may be exempt from IRB review if they do not involve research or generalizable knowledge.
-However, if the project involves collecting data from human subjects or if the results are intended to be published or presented outside the organization, IRB review may be required.
+Even so, if the project involves collecting data from human subjects or if the results are intended to be published or presented outside the organization, IRB review may be required.

 2. Expedited Review: